google/zetasql/docs/user-defined-aggregates.md

 ZetaSQL supports user-defined aggregate functions (UDAs).

-An SQL UDA is a user-defined function that performs a calculation on a group of rows at a time and returns the result of that calculation as a single value.
+A SQL UDA is a user-defined function that performs a calculation on a group of rows at a time and returns the result of that calculation as a single value.